haiwera-silk-cd/magento-devdocs/guides/v2.0/rest/performing-searches.md

 ---

-POST, PUT, and DELETE requests to the REST Web {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %} require the service method parameters to be in the body of the request.
-For example, to create a Customer, you would specify a JSON array (or {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} structure) in the body of the message.
+POST, PUT, and DELETE requests to the REST Web {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %} require the service method parameters to be in the body of the request. 例如， to create a Customer, you would specify a JSON array (or {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} structure) in the body of the message.

 For search APIs that invoke a `*Repository::getList(SearchCriteriaInterface *)` call, the searchCriteria must be specified in the {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} of the GET request.
 The basic pattern for specifying the criteria is